I recently got the chance to redo the error handling in two different crates I

 Feedback on failure::Context

-and friends have been around for a while and given us different
+error-chain and friends have been around for a while and given us different

 takes on how to write and chain errors but there hasn't been too much

 experimentation with adding context to errors.
-In failure
+In failures case, it is using

 roughly the same approach from when it was first announced.

-serves two purposes in failure
+Context serves two purposes in failure.

 - Wrap a

-of context (see documentation). - Quick and dirty way to create or chain an error (see documentation).
+failure::Error, adding a singleimpl Displayof context (see documentation). - Quick and dirty way to create or chain an error (see documentation).

 Decouple Roles